-FIRGA is on the second and third floors of the Civil Engineering Building, and consists of a general users' area with 131 desktop computers, as well as three electronic classrooms respectively with 150, 83 and 72 desktop computers.
+FIRGA is currently on the second and third floors of the Civil Engineering Building, and consists of a general users' area with 131 desktop computers, as well as three electronic classrooms respectively with 150, 83 and 72 desktop computers.
+These facilities will be replaced by the new and expanded facilities under construction in the Mechanical and Mechatronic Engineering Building.
+The new facility has a computer users' area with 300 desktop computers and three new electronic classrooms with 113, 116 and 245 desktop computers respectively.
 All the desktop computers provide access to the Internet and sophisticated software.

 FIRGA supports the academic activities of all engineering students.
-It offers facilities for fieldspecific tasks like numerical and digital modelling and computer-aided engineering, as well as for more general activities such as access to SUNLearn (the University's platform that provides Internet access to academic information), e-mail, and creating and storing documents like assignments and theses.
+It offers facilities for field-specific tasks like numerical and digital modelling and computer-aided engineering, as well as for more general activities such as access to SUNLearn (the University's platform that provides Internet access to academic information), e-mail, and creating and storing documents like assignments and theses.

-1.4.4 School Centre
+1.4.4 Schools Centre

-The School Centre is situated on the second floor of the Civil Engineering Building and offers outreach programmes to stimulate interest in science, mathematics and technology, and also to promote skills development.
-TRAC currently uses the School Centre.
+The Schools Centre is situated on the second floor of the Civil Engineering Building and offers outreach programmes to stimulate interest in science, mathematics and technology, and also to promote skills development.
+TRAC currently uses the Schools Centre.
 TRAC is a national programme, focussing on physical science and applied mathematics, that motivates learners from secondary schools to study in SET directions at a tertiary level ("SET" is the acronym for "science, engineering and technology").
 The programme uses computer technology to reinforce scientific concepts.
 Learners and their teachers daily visit TRAC's several fixed computer laboratories, while TRAC facilitators also visit schools using mobile facilities.
 The TRAC headquarters are in the Civil Engineering Building.
 Further details can be found at www.trac.sun.ac.za.